arbor-sim/arbor/doc/concepts/cable_cell.rst

 .. note::
     The cable cell has several dedicated pages.
-This page describes the cell dynamics and properties that can be set on the cable cel.
+This page describes the cell dynamics and properties that can be set on the cable cell.

     * :ref:`The morphology page <co_morphology>` describes the geometry of the cell and how it is constructed and discretised.